ZachPerkitny/craigslist-listings/README.md

-# Craigslist Listing Notifications
+# Craigslist Listings
-Sends an email with new listings for a provided keyword.
+Retrieves new Craigslist listings for a provided keyword and location.

 The repo contains the code for the Lambda function as well as the SQL queries for creating the necessary tables, stored procedures and